 - Hyperadrenocorticism (Cushings syndrome) (over production of corticosteroids – lethargy, thirst, hunger)

-- Hypoadrenocorticism (Addison’s disease) (loss of function of the adrenal gland)
+- Hypoadrenocorticism (Addison’s disease – an autoimmune disease) (loss of function of the adrenal gland)

 - Immune mediated haemolytic anaemia